01 Apr IELTS Grammar Articles

 Acronyms too follow the same rule: an LCD display, a USB port, an HR department, an LnD department, etc.

-IELTS Grammar Articles before a Noun Phrase
+IELTS Grammar Articles Before A Noun Phrase

 Noun phrases are often of the order article + adjective + noun and in such cases, the appearance of ‘a’ or ‘an’ depends on the article that follows it as mentioned earlier.